dustin10/kaftui/README.md

 ## Key Bindings

-There are some key bindings for the `kaftui` application which are global while others are dependent upon the currently active widget.
-The currently active key bindings will always be displayed in the UI on the right side of the footer.
+There are some key bindings for the `kaftui` application which are global while others are dependent upon the currently active widget.The following key bindings apply no matter which widget is currently selected.

-### Global

-The following key bindings apply no matter which widget is currently selected.

 * `esc` - Exits the `kaftui` application.
 * `tab` - Changes focus from the current widget to the next available one.
-* `p` - Pause consumption of records from the Kafka topic.
-* `r` - Resume consumption of records from the Kafka topic.
-* `e` - Exports the currently selected record to a JSON file.

-### Record List

-When the record list is the widget with focus then the following key bindings will be active.

-* `gg` - Select the first record in the list.
-* `j` - Select the next record in the list.
-* `k` - Select the previous record in the list.
-* `G` - Select the last record in the list.

-### Record Value

-When the record value widget has focus then the following key bindings will be active.

-* `j` - Scrolls the text in the panel down.
+* `1` - View the `Records` screen.
-* `k` - Scrolls the text in the panel up.
+* `2` - View the `Notification History` screen.

+The active key bindings will be displayed in the UI on the right side of the footer and will vary depending on the screen that is currently being viewed within the application.

 ## Filtering